 Since its inception, CURW has provided programs and projects that stimulate and expand the religious imagination of Cornell students, faculty and staff.
-Some have been developed and sustained by generous benefactors but under CURW supervision.
-Others are collaborative efforts between CURW and various university departments.
+OSMM has built upon this tradition by creating new programs and expanding the reach of existing programs to a broader audience.
+Some of these programs have been developed and sustained by generous benefactors, while others are collaborative efforts between OSMM and various university departments.

 All of them are open to the entire university community and the general public.
 These programs include: